larskotthoff/notmuch-sync/README.md

   - Files missing on this side are determined as the file names the other side has, but are missing on this side.
-  - We try to find these missing files locally by comparing the SHA256 digests the other side sent with the SHA256 digests for the local files.
+  - We try to find these missing files locally by comparing the SHA256 digests from the other side with the SHA256 digests for the local files.
     Computing the digest does not consider lines starting with "X-TUID: " to identify identical files that only differ in the mbsync run (e.g. if mbsync was run separately on both sides).